 1. Sony Cyber-shot RX100 III

-Sony's first true premium compact is a couple of years old now, but it still packs a punch
+Sony's pocket premium compact is a couple of years old now, but it still packs a punch

 Type: Compact | Sensor: 1-inch, 20.2MP | Lens: 24-70mm f/1.8-2.8 | Screen: 3-inch tilt-angle, 1,229K dots | Viewfinder: EVF | Continuous shooting: 10fps | Movies: 4K | User level: Beginner/intermediate

 Sony's latest camera in its RX100 line, the RX100 VI, is one of our favourite compact cameras right now, but there's no getting away from the fact that it's a pricey option.
 The good news is that all of the previous generation models are still available at much more tempting prices.
 Sitting in the middle of this is the RX100 III and while it might not offer some of the latest features it's still a great compact at a bargain price.
 The large 1.0-inch sensor delivers excellent levels of detail, with the broad and fast range of the zoom lens making it a versatile travelling companion.
-Okay, there's no built-in viewfinder or tilt screen as we've seen on some new models, but the monitor delivers excellent clarity, and the RX100's controls offer plenty of options for those who like to get hands-on.
+There's also a built-in pop-up viewfinder and a tilting screen (though its not touch-sensitive).
 Take into account the sleek, premium finish and it all adds up to a great compact camera at a great price.

 - Read our in-depth Sony Cyber-shot RX100 III review